-D. Any action to determine parentage may be assigned to a referee of the juvenile court upon the filing of a fully executed stipulation that the referee will act in the capacity of a superior court judge.
-If the parties do not so stipulate, the matter will be transferred to a superior court judge for the sole purpose of hearing the parentage issue.

-E. At the conclusion of any such action, the court will enter judgment(s) accordingly.

-F. Nothing in this rule will extend any statutory time limits for hearings, including disposition or review.
+- D. Any action to determine parentage may be assigned to a referee of the juvenile court upon the filing of a fully executed stipulation that the referee will act in the capacity of a superior court judge.
+If the parties do not so stipulate, the matter will be transferred to a superior court judge for the sole purpose of hearing the parentage issue. - E. At the conclusion of any such action, the court will enter judgment(s) accordingly. - F. Nothing in this rule will extend any statutory time limits for hearings, including disposition or review.
 Nor will any provision of this rule preclude the court from issuing any proper interim orders or findings to promote the best interest of the child.

 (Adopted 1/1/1990; Rev. & Renum.
 1/1/1997; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2015)
+1/1/2006; Rev. 1/1/2010)

-Confidentiality of Foster Homes (Welf. & Inst.
-Code, § 308)
+Confidentiality of Foster Homes (Welfare & Institutions Code section 308)

-A. For purposes of this rule, "foster family home" means the home of any person certified or licensed as a foster parent or approved as a resource family for the detention or placement of children pending or during juvenile dependency proceedings.

-B. For purposes of this rule, placement of a child includes the placement or detention of a child by the HHSA or the court pending or during juvenile dependency proceedings.

-C. The address of any foster family home in which a child has been placed must be kept confidential at all times except as provided by this rule and any other provisions of law directly applicable to the confidentiality of foster family homes.
+- A. For purposes of this rule, "foster family home" means the home of any person certified or licensed as a foster parent for the detention or placement of children pending or during juvenile dependency proceedings. - B. For purposes of this rule, placement of a child includes the placement or detention of a child by the HHSA or the court pending or during juvenile dependency proceedings. - C. The address of any foster family home in which a child has been placed must be kept confidential at all times except as provided by this rule and any other provisions of law directly applicable to the confidentiality of foster family homes.
 Nothing in this rule prohibits, where appropriate, the release of the first name of the foster parent and a telephone number at which the foster parent can be reached so as to facilitate contact with the child.
-Nothing in this rule shall be construed to restrict any information about the foster family home from the attorney for the child.
-Further, nothing in this rule may be construed to restrict the right or ability of the parent or guardian to visitation and contact with the child at a location other than the foster family home where such visitation and contact is in the child's best interest.

-D. The safety and protection of the foster family and the safety, protection, physical and emotional well-being of all children placed in the foster family home will be the primary considerations in any decision or ruling made pursuant to this rule.
+Further, nothing in this rule may be construed to restrict the right or ability of the parent or guardian to visitation and contact with the child at a location other than the foster family home where such visitation and contact is in the child's best interest. - D. The safety and protection of the foster family and the safety, protection, physical and emotional well-being of all children placed in the foster family home will be the primary considerations in any decision or ruling made pursuant to this rule.